richardwilkes/gcs_master_library/Library/Markdown/Help/Interface/Character Template.md

 ### Modify
 Templates are modified the same as Character Sheets.

-As elements are added, element [mod](./Mods.md "Mods") dialogues do not occur.
+As elements are added, element [mod](./Mods.md "Mods") dialogs do not occur.
 The element is added 'as is'.
-The assumption is that the dialogues will be presented and resolved when the template is applied.
+The assumption is that the dialogs will be presented and resolved when the template is applied.
 If that is desired, then just move along.

 To pre-select mods, edit the element and make the changes.
 This is useful if all the options are the same for a set of target characters (e.g. a language, job skills, hatred of bagels).

-On template application, anything with *modifiers* still presents the dialogues, but the choices can be pre-selected.
+On template application, anything with *modifiers* still presents the dialogs, but the choices can be pre-selected.
 Completed *substitutions* are not presented.

 Containers are where all the advanced functionality and fancy footwork is done.
 Note that, the container doesn't always stick around, depending on how it is configured.
 See [Containers](./Container.md "Container") for details.